Ugo-X/Rust_Projects/README.md

 Systems-level work that deals with low-level details like **memory management**, **data representation**, and **concurrency** — basically, "lower-level control."

+- High level ergonomics and low level control are usually at odds, but rust challenges that.

 - Rust can be used for low-level programming like building web servers, CLIs, and many other kinds of software.
 - Safety, productivity, speed, and ergonomics are **not** trade-offs with Rust — it gives a balance of all.
 - **Linker** — Rust uses this to join compiled outputs into one file.